SocietyMaster/FlowCog/TestSuite/Readme.txt

 Lifecycle2:
 A taint value is written in the onResume() callback method and propagated to a sink in the onPause() callback method.
 Loops must be considered to find this taint.

+ListAccess:
+A tainted value is stored in a list.
+The value of a different list position is propagated to a sink.
+Negative testcase, there should be no flow from source to sink.

 LocaionLeak:
 This example contains a location information leakage in the onResume() callback method.